giellalt/lang-tat/docs/index-header.md

 This page documents the work on the **Tatar language model**.
 It is still in an initial state, and contains appr.
 13000 stems, and the core morphology.
 People working on it ar Timo Rantakaulio and
 Jack Rueter.

-It is still in an initial state, and contains appr.
-13000 stems, and the core morphology.
-People working on it are Timo Rantakaulio and Jack Rueter.

 # Project documentation

 * Add links to project specific documentation here as needed.
 Keep the documentation in the `docs/` directory.